-Endowment funds - FUTURES follows the guidance of the Financial Accounting Standards Board (FASB) ASC Topic 958-205, Endowments of Not-for-Profit Organizations - Net Assets Classification of Funds Subject to Enacted Version of the Uniform Prudent Management of Institutional Funds Act, and Enhanced Disclosures for All Endowment Funds.
+Endowment funds - FUTURES follows the guidance of the ASC 958-205, Not-for-Profit Entities- Presentation of Financial Statements.
 The State of California adopted a version of the Uniform Prudent Management of Institutional Funds Act as its California Prudent Management of Institutional Funds Act (CPMIFA).